 Here is the sector diversification summary of the top Canadian dividend ETFs.
 Because the S&P/TSX Composite Index has a large exposure to the financial and energy sector, it shouldn’t come as a surprise that these Canadian dividend ETFs also have a large exposure to these two sectors.

 However, it is interesting to see the likes of VDY, XDV, PDC, and XDIV are very financials heavy.
 I found it very interesting that DGRC has no exposure to the utility sector at all when Canadian utility stocks offer a very stable and solid dividend yield.

 Top Canadian Dividend ETFs – Additional Analysis

 To make it easier to compare the different dividend ETFs, I have put together a table for additional analysis.
-It’s interesting to see that all nine dividend ETFs have different top holding with very different percentage exposure.
-XDIV is the newest dividend ETF out of all nine listed below with an inception date of June 7, 2017.
+It’s interesting to see that all dividend ETFs have different numbers of holding and the top holdings are currently dominated by one of the Canadian banks or Canadian Natural Resources.

 Some thoughts on Canadian Dividend ETFs

 - All of the listed Canadian dividend ETFs have different stock selection criteria, hence they hold a different number of stocks with slightly different top 10 holdings.